dhelekal/BASSGWAS/docs/tutorial.md

 </tbody>
 </table>

-The isolate indentifiers must be shared between the variant file and the phylogeny.
+The isolate identifiers must be shared between the variant file and the phylogeny.
 If using unitigs, [unitig-caller](https://github.com/bacpop/unitig-caller) can create this file for you.